 United Counties Body Shop; eventually settling in Northampton.

 General Manager - Joseph William (Bill) Shirley; was born at Birmingham on September 5th 1910 and died at Bournemouth in 1998 aged 87.
-After training as an engineer he began work on the shop floor at the Eastern coachworks in Lowestoft in 1934.
-He became plant director by 1938 and in 1953 moved to Park Royal as General Manager.
+After training as an engineer, in 1934 he began work on the shop floor at the Eastern coachworks in Lowestoft.
+Four years later he had become plant director and in 1953 moved to Park Royal as General Manager.
 Apart from serving on the committees of the Society of Motor Manufacturers & Traders, from 1954-57 he was also President of the National Federation of Vehicle Trades and President & Chairman of the Institute of British Carriage and Automobile Manufacturers for 1966/7.
-[Extract from the obituary printed in the Daily Telegraph 21st May 1998 and supplied to me by Anne James; Ed.].
+[Extracted from the obituary printed in the Daily Telegraph 21st May 1998 and supplied to me by Anne James; Ed.].

 Drawing Office - Phil started as an apprentice at PRV in the early 1970ís working in the PRV Drawing Office.
 He moved on to London Transport (Chiswick) in the R&D Design Office and later to the London Underground Division.